red-gate/web-kata/web-api-2/Readme.md

 }
 ```

-Put needs to overwrite an existing resource.
-Query the store to see if the resource exists.
+Update's contract is that it replaces an existing resource.
+If the resource doesn't exist, then it is an invalid operation.
+You'll therefore have to query the store to see if the resource exists before you can update it.

 - If the product is is not found, return `HTTP 404 (Not found)`
 - If `Put` succeeds, return `HTTP 200 (OK)`

-## Finished

-Test the API to see if it behaves in the correct way.
-Be sure to check the response body and the HTTP Status code.
+Test that it works by sending `HTTP PUT` requests to the API and inspecting the Status code.